charltoncr/metaphone/README.md

 # Double Metaphone Convenience Functions

 - func NewMetaphMap(wordlist []string, maxLen int) *MetaphMap
+- func NewMetaphMapFromFile(fileName string, maxLen int) (*MetaphMap, error)
 - func (metaph *MetaphMap) MatchWord(word string) (output []string)
 - func (metaph *MetaphMap) Len() int

-NewMetaphMap returns a MetaphMap made from a wordlist and a maximum length for the DoubleMetaphone return values.
+**NewMetaphMap** returns a MetaphMap made from a wordlist and a maximum length for the DoubleMetaphone return values.

+**NewMetaphMapFromFile** returns a MetaphMap made from a word list file and a maximum length for the DoubleMetaphone return values.

-MatchWord returns all words that sound like word.
+**MatchWord** returns all words in metaph that sound like word.
 Case in word is ignored.

-Len returns the number of sound-alike entries in the metaph sounds map.
+**Len** returns the number of sound-alike entries in the metaph sounds map.

 Example use: